dtlfwolf/dwlab-cmkapi/README.md

-# dwlab-cmkapi
+# dwlabcmkapi

 > 🛠️ A Python library by DW-Lab GmbH to manage and automate Checkmk environments.

-`dwlab-cmkapi` provides a simple and extensible Python interface to interact with Checkmk servers, manage monitoring configurations, schedule backups, and integrate Checkmk operations into your custom workflows.
+`dwlabcmkapi` provides a simple and extensible Python interface to interact with Checkmk servers, manage monitoring configurations, schedule backups, and integrate Checkmk operations into your custom workflows.

 ---